anupn18/readme_lifesight/docs/METHODOLOGIES/lifesights-modeling-methodology/calibration.md

 ---
 # Calibration in Marketing Mix Modelling (MMM)

-**Calibration** is a critical process in  that adjusts the model's predictions to align more closely with causal experiments.
+**Calibration** is a critical process that adjusts the model's predictions to align more closely with causal experiments.
 While MMM uses historical data to estimate the impact of marketing activities, calibration ensures that these predictions are accurate and consistent with more precise experiments.

 ## Why Calibration is Important